Skip to content

 Foundation Governance Modernization

-As summarized in the AAE’s January 2026 Communique article, the AAE Constitution and Bylaws Committee presents proposed revisions to the Constitution and Bylaws of the American Association of Endodontists.
-Some of which are being proposed due to recent governance updates from the Foundation for Endodontics which necessitate updates to the AAE’s governing documents.
+As outlined in the January 2026 Communiqué, the American Association of Endodontists (AAE) Constitution and Bylaws Committee presents proposed revisions to the AAE Constitution and Bylaws.
+Several of these revisions are necessary to align with recent governance updates adopted by the Foundation for Endodontics.

 Process

-These proposed revisions have undergone review by the AAE committee, AAE Legal Counsel, and the AAE Board of Directors.
-The General Assembly will vote on these proposed changes at its meeting on April 17, 2026 in Salt Lake City.
+The AAE General Assembly will vote on these proposed changes at its meeting on April 17, 2026, in Salt Lake City.

 Alignment with AAE Governing Documents